knakul853/knakul853/README.md

 -->
 <details><summary>Intro</summary>
   <p>
 I am currently studying Computer Engineering and I have a huge interest in programming and problem-solving.
-I love to spend my time doing Competitive programming at sites like Codechef, Hackerrank, Codeforces etc. I have basic knowledge of web development (HTML, CSS, and Javascript).I also have deccent knowledge of data science nad machine learning.
+I love to spend my time doing Competitive programming at sites like Codechef, Hackerrank, Codeforces etc. I have basic knowledge of web development (HTML, CSS, and Javascript).I also have deccent knowledge of data science and machine learning.
   </p>
 </details>
 <details><summary>Stats</summary>